-There is a tradition of Ulster Scots poetry and prose dating back to at least the 18th century with Elizabeth Elder, the daughter of a Presbyterian minister at Aghadowey, being one of the few women poets whose work has survived.
-Many poems and songs from the Ulster Scots tradition have been preserved in Sam Henry's Songs of the People collection, as well as other publications such as the 1933 Rowlock Rhymes (pictured).
-A recent revival in the writing of vernacular prose led local poets like Wilson Burgess from Aghadowey, Charlie Gillen from Dervock, Charlie Reynolds from Benvarden, and Liam Logan from Ballymoney, to publish many poems in their native tongue.
+There is a tradition of Ulster Scots poetry and prose dating back Aghadowey, being one of the has survived.
+Many poems and songs from the Ulster Scots collection, as well as other publications such as the 1933 Rowlock Rhymes (pictured).
+A recent revival in the like Wilson Burgess from Aghadowey, Charlie Gillen from Dervock, Charlie Reynolds from Benvarden, and Liam Logan from Ballymoney, to publish many poems in their native tongue.
 Often they have used the language also to preserve the traditions they experienced while growing up in an Ulster Scots speaking heartland.

-©Courtesy The Scotti Rooms.
+OCourtesy The Scotti Rooms.